JLVanin/Financas_Quantitativas/README.md

 # Finanças Quantitativas
- Módulo introdutório de Python aplicado a mercado financeiro.
+ Python aplicado a mercado financeiro.